saiabhishekgv/Finding-Donors-for-CharityML/README.md

 List of files - Description :
 census.csv: The project dataset.
 You?ll load this data in the notebook. visuals.py: This Python script provides supplementary visualizations for the project.
-Do not modify.
+Do not modify. finding_donors.ipynb: This is the main file notebook file for the project.